 Dr. Mark Yarhouse

-Rosemarie Scotti Hughes Endowed Chair of Christian Thought in Mental Health Practice
+Rosemarie Scotti Hughes Professor of Christian Thought in Mental Health Practices (2008)

 - Marriage and Family Therapy

 I received my B.A. in Philosophy and Art from Calvin College, along with a minor in Psychology.
 I knew at that time that I wanted to complete graduate studies in psychology, so I minored in that area, but I also wanted to mark my interest in art by completing a degree in that field.
 My primary medium was lithography, followed by watercolor painting, and pen and ink drawing.
 I also completed a philosophy degree because I wanted to learn how to think rigorously about topics from a Christian perspective.